-- Here we are on site digging fossil fish in Kemmerer Wyoming .
+- Here we are on-site digging fossil fish in Kemmerer Wyoming.
 If you split enough rocks you are bound to find something.
-We spent some time working these with a good friend and collected numerous fish of all kinds and sizes in his quarry.
-Two people are needed to work the very large 6×9 foot plates when looking for the big palm fossils.
+We spent some time working on these with a good friend and collected numerous fish of all kinds and sizes in his quarry.
+Two people are needed to work the very large 6×9 footplates when looking for the big palm fossils.
 Hard work, but very rewarding. *Be sure and take a good hat and sunscreen lotion.

 —— Arizona Dinosaur Tracks – June 2013 ——

 - Thinking this was a cheap tourist trap scam, we had to stop to take a look.
 To our surprise, this is probably the “Very Best” dinosaur trackway site we have ever visited.
-The amount of the tracks and the size and clarity was super!
+The amount of the tracks and the size and clarity were super!
 The site is on Indian land and is overseen by locals Indians who make a small income by accepting donations from visitors.
-Collecting is strickly prohibited.
-The site covers several acres and “Really” needs to be researched, developed and protected.
-To visit or find out more about this location call Joe 928-401-6447
+Collecting is strictly prohibited.
+The site covers several acres and “Really” needs to be researched, developed, and protected.

 —— Dinosaur Tracks ——